aaditisawesome/hangman/README.md

 # Game Play
 Play the game by typing `python hangman.py`
-A tkinter window should open on your screen
+A tkinter window should open on your screen.

 Have Fun playing!